aazuspan/eeauth/README.md

 ### Authenticate

-First, import `eeauth` to attach new functions to `ee.Authenticate` and `ee.Initialize`.
-Next, authenticate a user by running `ee.Authenticate.as_user("username")` and following the usual authentication instructions, being sure to select the correct Google account[^username].
-You can authenticate as many different users as needed, and `eeauth` will store their credentials so that they can be retrieved when needed.
+Import `eeauth`, then authenticate a user by running `ee.Authenticate.as_user("username")` and following the usual authentication instructions, being sure to select the correct Google account[^username].
+The credentials for each authenticated user are stored by `eeauth` for later use.

 ```python
 import ee